 ‘I’m sorry.
 I didn’t know what to do.’

-Jimmy’s eyeballs suddenly felt as if they were made of lead, pulling downwards into his jaw, which was still dropped.
-The pain in his stomach felt as if someone had grabbed it like he had grabbed a thousand fish, seconds before their imminent death.
+Jimmy’s eyeballs felt leaden, pulling downwards into his jaw, which was still dropped.
+His stomach felt as if someone had grabbed it like a fish, seconds before its death.

 ‘Take care of the baby, Heather,’ Jimmy said, and dropped the receiver back in its cradle.
 He folded his arms on the counter and buried his face in the sleeves of his jacket, which smelled of old rain.